QuickBlox/BB10-Facebook-Connector/README.md

 - Get the info if I already liked this post before of not

-thanks!
+all the best!
-- Vladimir, Taras, Nate, Igor and the rest of QuickBlox team
+Vladimir, also Elena, Nate, Taras, Igor and the rest of QuickBlox team